OFFIS-mosaik/mosaik/docs/tutorials/apache-superset.rst

 * `A PostgreSQL database`_
 * `A Timescale database`_
 | To install one of the databases locally follow the link, this tutorial is written with the Timescale database in mind, the other databases however, should follow similar steps.
+**Make sure to change the port of the database to something different from 5432 if you want to run the database and superset locally, as superset uses the same port**
 | After installing the database the corresponding  mosaik adapter can be used to save simulation data into the database:

 * `MySQL adapter`_